epochnations/epoch-nations/README.md

 **The next great civilization could be yours.**

+<a id="features"></a>

 ## ✨ Features

-Epoch Nations combines deep simulation mechanics with a player-driven economy and technological progression system.
-The game is designed to create an evolving world where industry, discovery, and strategy shape the future of civilization.
+Epoch Nations combines deep simulation mechanics, technological progression, and a player-driven economy to create a dynamic world where civilizations evolve through innovation, industry, and strategic decision-making.

+The game is designed as both a **civilization simulator and a living economic ecosystem**, where every item, resource, and technological breakthrough contributes to the development of a global world.

 ---

 ### 🏛 Multi-Epoch Civilization Progression

-Advance through the major eras of human development, unlocking new technologies, industries, and capabilities along the way.

-Epoch Nations currently spans multiple technological periods including:
+Civilizations in Epoch Nations advance through multiple technological eras, known as **Epochs**, each introducing new tools, industries, and capabilities.

+Examples of major epochs include:

-- **Stone Age**
+- **Stone Age** – primitive tools and early crafting
-- **Bronze Age**
+- **Bronze Age** – early metallurgy and improved production
-- **Iron Age**
+- **Iron Age** – stronger tools, weapons, and infrastructure
-- **Classical Age**
+- **Classical Age** – engineering advancements and organized societies
-- **Medieval Age**
+- **Medieval Age** – expanding industries and knowledge systems
-- **Industrial Age**
+- **Industrial Age** – factories, chemicals, and mass production
-- **Modern Age**
+- **Modern Age** – electronics, transportation, and automation
-- **Digital Age**
+- **Digital Age** – advanced computing and communication technologies
-- **Information Age**
+- **Information Age** – high-tech manufacturing and data systems
-- **Space Age**
+- **Space Age** – aerospace engineering and futuristic industries

-Each epoch introduces new crafting stations, research discoveries, and production chains that expand the complexity of the world.
+Each epoch expands the scale and complexity of civilization.

 ---

-### ⚒ Extensive Crafting System
+### ⚒ Extensive Crafting and Production Systems

-Epoch Nations features a massive crafting ecosystem with **1,161+ unique craftable items**.
+Epoch Nations includes a massive crafting ecosystem with **over 1,100 unique items** and growing.

-Players can manufacture everything from simple tools to advanced industrial technologies by building complex production chains.

-Crafting involves:
+Players can build production chains that transform raw resources into complex technologies through multiple stages of manufacturing.

+Production processes may include:

-- gathering raw resources
+- extracting natural resources
-- refining materials
+- refining raw materials
-- assembling intermediate components
+- producing intermediate components
-- producing advanced technologies
+- manufacturing advanced technologies

-Every item plays a role in the evolving economy.
+These interconnected systems create a living industrial economy where planning and logistics play a critical role.

 ---

 ### 🏭 Specialized Crafting Stations

-Civilizations build and operate specialized crafting buildings that unlock new production capabilities.
+As civilizations advance, players gain access to specialized crafting buildings that unlock new production capabilities.

 Examples include: